varnish/Varnish-Book/varnish_book.rst

       You should do this before acting on the content of a variable.
       Therefore, in this solution, we use the `greater than` comparison operator ``obj.hits > 0`` instead of the `not equal to` operator ``obj.hits != 0``.

-      There have been bugs when converting strings.
+      There have been some bugs when converting strings.
       Those bugs happened when the variable to be converted had an unexpected value.
       This may apply to all variable types – and all languages for that matter.
       Thus it is important that you always check the variable type.

+      .. training: There is no a "rename" operation in Varnish, you have to create another header field and then remove the previous.

 Exercise: Change the error message
 ----------------------------------